LIAM MALOY PHD

 I am critical of the musical construction of notions of 'the child' and 'the family' and the ways that music creators often draw on stereotypical and normalised notions of these two terms.

 Spinning the Child started off as my PhD thesis which I did at the University of Liverpool.
-The PhD took me 8 years part-time.
-What can I say?
-I was busy teaching music full-time, being a dad, and writing, recording and performing with my band Johnny and the Raindrops (music for families).
+The PhD took me 8 years part-time, completed alongside teaching music full-time, being a dad, and writing, recording and performing with my band Johnny and the Raindrops (music for children and families).

-In case you are interested, I spent nearly two decades as a Higher Education music lecturer.
+I spent nearly two decades as a Higher Education music lecturer.
 Before that, I had a major label record deal with BritPop band Soda in the 1990s, was in other bands, and worked as the music coach on the Joy Division biopic Control.
+I now work as a Senior Research Fellow in the School of Education, University of Nottingham, UK., on a project looking at arts in primary schools.

 Looking closely at the music of my own childhood (Bagpuss, The Muppet Show, Junior Choice, etc.) renewed my interest and critical appreciation of an area of music that, as I have discovered, has been largely bypassed by academics.